Prewar Apartment Renovation: The Picturesque Pros and Real-Life Cons

-NYC Pre-war home remodeling can rewarding, but it can raise some home renovation challenges.
+Pre-war home remodeling can gorgeous, but it can raise some home renovation challenges.
 In this article we dive into what to look out for and how to ensure your prewar home renovation goes smoothly.

 Characterized in part by stone and brick exteriors, high ceilings, plaster flourishes, and wood floors, New York City’s pre-war homes are pretty much always en vogue.
 Though built in the years between 1900 and 1940, they’re stocked with elements that appeal to every generation: expansive layouts, lots of natural light, the occasional fireplace.
 A fresh set of remodeling services can launch an already desirable apartment into next-level luxury.
 Here are a few things your pre-war remodel might require, and how they might affect your kitchen and bath remodeling experience.

 In any home remodel, deeper renovations mean greater time and budget commitments.
 This goes double for pre-war apartments, especially since there may simply be more stuff that needs to come out.
 “We can uncover multiple layers of tile, asbestos, lead paint, and corroded plumbing, which would need to be completely overhauled,” says Aaron.

 There are all sorts of reasons why those layers might be in there.
 Sometimes, decades of previous owners were simply trying to save their own time or money by building on what was already there.
 (A bathroom or kitchen renovation, after all, is a bit of a commitment.)
 Some old building owners have even peeled away wallpaper to reveal another pattern underneath.
 Removing these layers can swell demolition time lines.
 It’s worth it, though.
 For many reasons, but mainly for one big one: